CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 In `stream_compaction/naive.cu`, implement `StreamCompaction::Naive::scan`

 This uses the "Naive" algorithm from GPU Gems 3, Section 39.2.1.
-We haven't yet taught shared memory, and you **shouldn't use it yet**.
-Example 39-1 uses shared memory, but is limited to operating on very small arrays!
-Instead, write this using global memory only.
+Example 39-1 uses shared memory.
+This is not required in this project.
+You can simply use global memory.
 As a result of this, you will have to do `ilog2ceil(n)` separate kernel invocations.

 Since your individual GPU threads are not guaranteed to run simultaneously, you can't generally operate on an array in-place on the GPU; it will cause race